tobiscr/application-connector-manager/docs/contributor/01-10-installation.md

 ## Prerequisites

-- Access to a k8s cluster.
+- Access to a Kubernetes (v1.24 or higher) cluster
-- [k3d](https://k3d.io) to get a local cluster for testing, or run on a remote cluster.
+- [k3d](https://k3d.io) to get a local cluster for testing, or run on a remote cluster
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [kubebuilder](https://book.kubebuilder.io/)